nguptaa183/Movie-TV-Show-notifier/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+After installing python 3 we need to again install all the necessary dependencies in order to run the script.

-requirements.txt contains all the necessary dependencies you need to run the script.
+'requirements.txt' contains all the necessary dependencies you need to run the script.
 To install all the dependencies at once you just need to install pip and run the following command:

 ```
 pip3 install requirements.txt